The Difficulty of Novelty Detection in Open-World Physical Domains: An Application to Angry Birds: Difficulty Measure Applied to Angry Birds

 \subsubsection{Detectability Analysis}

 This section presents the case-based exploration in identifying the {\it detectable} predicate presented above.
-Once the set of impacted objects are available, we can categorize each object into at least one of the below cases.
+Once the set of impacted objects are available, we can categorize each object into at least one of the below cases that represent observable features in a physical world.
 The observable movement of the directly-hit object (i.e., target object) can be explained using the first three cases.

 \begin{itemize} \item Case 1: Directly hit and destroys \item Case 2: Directly hit and flips \item Case 3: Directly hit and slides \end{itemize}

 Apart from these three special cases, all objects subject to at least one of the following six cases.